1. EXPECTED CONDUCT

 - A recommendation for disposition of the complaint, including whether a finding of harassment and/or discrimination ought to be made, and penalty, if any.

-The Cabinet will make a binding decision within one month of receiving the Investigator's report and will identify any disciplinary or remedial measures to be taken.
+The Complaint Review Committee will make a binding decision within one month of receiving the Investigator's report and will identify any disciplinary or remedial measures to be taken.

 The burden of proof rests with the Complainant, on a balance of probabilities.

-The Cabinet will provide a written report of its decision and any measures taken with supporting reasons to the Harassment Prevention Officer, the Complainant, the Respondent, and the Respondent's supervisor or Dean in the case of staff and faculty.
-The written report of the Cabinet will become part of the staff, faculty, or student's file.
+The Complaint Review Committee will provide a written report of its decision and any measures taken with supporting reasons to the Harassment Prevention Officer, the Complainant, Respondent and the Respondent's supervisor or Dean in the case of staff and faculty.
+The written report of the Complaint Review Committee will become part of the staff, faculty or student's file.

-Any member of Cabinet who has played a role in the investigation or administration of the complaint shall not participate in its disposition.
+Any member of Complaint Review Committee who has played a role in the investigation or administration of the complaint shall not participate in its disposition.

 9. DISCIPLINARY AND REMEDIAL MEASURES

-In the case of a contractor, breach of this policy may be considered breach of contract at the discretion of the Cabinet.
+In the case of a contractor, breach of this policy may be considered breach of contract at the discretion of the Complaint Review Committee.

 10. APPEAL OF THE DISPOSITION OF A FORMAL COMPLAINT